Inesh-Reddy/react-hook-usememo/README.md

 making use of `useMemo` will stop the unnecessary renders.

+        useMemo : is for on the go optimisation.

         // optimal solution: only renders when inputvalue dependency changes [inputvalue render will happen sequentially].

         let count = useMemo(()=>{